 Per Census 2011 India still has the custom of child marriage.
-43% girls and 11% boys are subjected to it.
+43% of girls and 11% of boys are subjected to it.
 A closer look at the data from Census 2011 website shows us this-

 If we observe closely we will find that child marriage was a burning issue in the ’80s and ’90s.
-Surprisingly prior to ’70s we did not have this problem that prevalent. (see the duration of marriage more than 30 years).
+Surprisingly prior to ’70s we did not have this problem that prevalent. (see the duration of marriage for more than 30 years).

 If we look at the age of marriage in all these cases we will see this pattern –

 It can be observed that most of these marriages happen between the age of 14 to 17 years.
 Since WCD ministry is already discussing reducing the age of consent for sex to 16 years and if we reduce the marriage age to 16 years then a substantial number of marriages will be reduced from this list.
 Also now even 16-year-old boys are considered as adults for punishment, so if women mature faster then why should not we consider 14 years of their age of maturity instead of 18?